 Each newer generation of Celeron CPUs drastically improves over the performance of the previous generation.
 Hence, given a chance, always go with the latest generation.

-Here are the newest and popular Intel Celeron series at the moment:
+Here are the newest and most popular Intel Celeron series at the moment:

 - Intel N4000 Series: Popular series for laptop-based Celeron CPUs

 - Intel N5000 Series: This has recently hit the market.
-It offers better performance and specs but isn’t popular yet.
+It offers better performance and specs but isn’t famous yet.

 - Intel G5900 Series: Popular and flagship desktop-based Celeron series.